Skip to content

 Name & Spiritual Significance

-The name Pikey (also spelled Peekey) refers to the Sherpa deity Pikey Hlapchen Karbu (or Chaybo Pikey), a local Sherpa deity, who is traditionally worshipped by villagers here.
+The Pikey (also spelled Peekey) refers to the Sherpa deity Pikey Hlapchen Karbu (or Chaybo Pikey), who is traditionally worshipped by villagers here.
 A local Sherpa believes that Pikey is their protector.
 So the Sherpa people raise prayer flags and make offerings every year on the full moon in July as the god of Pikey watches the skies and blesses the rains.
 The deity is believed to control the region’s weather.
 Locals offer yak butter lamps and juniper incense at the summit to honor this spirit.
 In poetic terms, the name is said to mean “clear sky above nature”, reflecting the peak’s expansive sky views and spiritual connection with the land.

 At every turn of the trail, there are signs of Sherpa culture, old gompas, mani-walls, and fluttering prayer flags reminding trekkers that this landscape is as sacred as it is scenic.